The Effects of Laser Therapy on Diabetic Peripheral Neuropathy

 - Speeding healing

-Science supports the use of laser therapy for the treatment of diabetic peripheral neuropathy.
-In fact, in one study, participants with the condition who underwent PBMT enjoyed a 75 percent improvement of their diabetic neuropathy pain.
+Science supports the use of laser therapy to treat diabetic peripheral neuropathy.
+In fact, in one study, participants with the condition who underwent PBMT enjoyed a 75 percent improvement in their diabetic neuropathy pain.

 For more information about how laser therapy can help treat diabetic peripheral neuropathy, consult with your healthcare professional, physical therapist, or PBMT provider.